datatribe-collective-oy/gdd-app/docs/security-architecture.md

 For more information on specific aspects of the architecture, refer to the following documentation:

-- [AWS Services](./aws-services.md) - Details on AWS infrastructure and IAM configurations
+- [AWS Services](./aws-services.md) - Details on AWS infrastructure and IAM configurations.
-- [Containerisation](./containerisation.md) - Information on Docker container security and isolation
+- [Containerisation](./containerisation.md) - Information on Docker container security and isolation.
-- [Reverse Proxy](./reverse-proxy.md) - Details on Nginx configuration and access controls
+- [Reverse Proxy](./reverse-proxy.md) - Details on Nginx configuration and access controls.
-- [API Documentation](./api-documentation.md) - API endpoint specifications and usage
+- [API Documentation](./api-documentation.md) - API endpoint specifications and usage.
-- [System Architecture](./system-architecture.md) - Overall system design and component interactions
+- [System Architecture](./system-architecture.md) - Overall system design and component interactions.
-- [Data Flow and Modeling](./data-flow-and-modeling.md) - Information on data processing and storage
+- [Data Flow and Modeling](./data-flow-and-modeling.md) - Information on data processing and storage.

 These documents provide further context and detail on implementation throughout the system.